FooBarWidget/daemon_controller/doc/OPTIONS.md

 the daemon.
 Since #stop also waits until the daemon is no longer running, that wait time is counted as well.
 If the daemon does not stop in time, then #stop will raise an exception and force stop the daemon.

+See [Stop flow](STOP-FLOW.md) for al overview of the entire stopping flow.

 ### log_file_activity_timeout (default: 10)